Toledo Criminal Defense Attorneys

 How often will I be updated about my case’s progress?

-At our firm, transparency, and communication are cornerstones of our client relationships.
+At our firm, transparency and communication are cornerstones of our client relationships.
 We understand that facing criminal charges can be a distressing, uncertain experience.
 Therefore, we commit to providing regular updates at critical junctures of your case, whether that’s pre-trial hearings, negotiations, or changes in case strategy.

-Beyond these systematic updates, we foster an open line of communication where our clients are encouraged to reach out anytime they have concerns, questions, or require clarifications.
+Beyond these systematic updates, we foster an open line of communication where our clients are encouraged to reach out anytime they have concerns, questions, or require clarification.
 Our aim is to ensure you’re always informed and empowered throughout the legal process.

 What is a plea bargain, and how does it work?